AY2425S2-CS2113-F11-2/tp/docs/UserGuide.md

 - **Notes:**

-- Names are taken to be unique throughout the entire program.
-"John" in group1 is the same as "John" in group2.
+- While names are taken to be unique throughout the entire program, "John" in group1 is the same as "John" in group2.
 Splitting is within each group.
 - For the manual `assign` option, the absolute amount and percentage does not need to add up to 100% the full amount.
 While it cannot exceed the total value of the expense, the sum can be smaller than the full amount.
 - The split function does not take into account you as the user.
 Add yourself as a member to the group if you'd like to keep track of your split expenses in that particular group.
 - Each expense can only be split once per group.
 - Splitting an expense bakes in the value for that member, when the expense is edited/deleted, the amount owed for the members (when it was split) does not change.
 - Avoid using floating point numbers in the percentage ("/p" > "33.3") as it may be inprecise due to the way the number are stored.
 - Calling the split function does not mark or settle the expense.
-THe user has to manually trigger those events through the prescribed commands.
+The user has to manually trigger those events through the prescribed commands.
 - An expense can be split multiple times (by different groups).
 - All transaction details are stored per member and per group for tracking and retrieval.